tannerkrewson/rocketcrab/README.md

 ### Play now at [rocketcrab.com](https://rocketcrab.com/)

-rocketcrab is a launcher and matching service for mobile web party games.
+rocketcrab is a launcher and matchmaking service for mobile web party games.

+## Development

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using the [`with-typescript-eslint-jest`](https://github.com/vercel/next.js/tree/v9.4.4/examples/with-typescript-eslint-jest) template, which includes: